SpiderDerp/SpiderDerp.github.io/index.md

 # Sreeram Rave
 Hi!
-My name is Sreeram Rave and I am currently studying Computer Engineering at the University of Illinois at Urbana-Champaign.
+My name is Sreeram Rave and I am currently studying Computer Engineering at the University of Illinois Urbana-Champaign.

 My interests are low-level programming, FPGAs, and Game Development.